 Associate in Applied Science Degree and Transfer

 For graduation requirements, see the academic plan.

-- Pre-Application Conference (One is mandatory): February 15, 2019 and March 22, 2019 at 10 am at the OCTC Southeast Campus in Room 212.
-Applicants must attend once pre-application conference in order for their application to be considered.
+- Pre-Application Conference (One is mandatory): Third Friday in February and Third Friday in March at 10 am at the OCTC Southeast Campus in Room 212.
+Applicants must attend one pre-application conference in order for their application to be considered.

 - To Apply to the OCTC Radiography Program the following must be accomplished:

-- BIO 137, MAT 150, CIT 105 or digital literacy equivalent required with a “C” or better by the end of the Spring semester of the year applying
+- BIO 137 and MAT 150, with a “C” or better by the end of the Spring semester of the year applying

 - A minimum of Radiography GPA of 3.0 to include BIO 137, Bio 139, and MAT 150